dayadam/news-scraper/README.md

 4. **NOTE**: No "b" at the end, simply `mongod`

 5. If mongod didn’t exit from your window, great job!
 You’ve installed MongoDB.
-Your instructor will take it from here.

 6. If mongod starts but closes after a series of prompts, make sure you created the data/db directory in your root directory, MongoDB cannot run without this directory (see steps 4.1-4.2).